TIMELINE-Bidding war for Dollar Thrifty

 complete the Dollar Thrifty deal.

-Jan 11 - Avis and Dollar Thrifty say they have no indication
+Jan 11, 2011 - Avis and Dollar Thrifty say they have no

 March 25 - Avis's top shareholder says it may hold talks